Summer 2020 Schedule

-If you have not made payment by May 1, 2020 you are at risk of being dropped from your selected courses.
+If you have not made payment by this date you are at risk of being dropped from your selected courses.

 - If you need to drop a class, all drop requests must be submitted in writing to firstname.lastname@example.org and include the student's name, ID number, and course information.

-You may submit your payment by mailing a personal check or money order with the student's full name and ID in the reference section to:
+You may complete your payment online at saic.edu/cspayment.
+You may also submit your payment by mailing a personal check or money order with the student's full name and ID in the reference section to:

 All ECPSI students are required to attend the ECPSI orientation in SAIC's ballroom at the MacLean Center at 112 South Michigan Avenue.
 Parents are invited and encouraged to attend, and materials including a class schedule, calendar of planned social activities, and campus map will be available.